biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 ## Examples

 So how does this work in practice?
 We'll work through visualizing the **iris** dataset that you've seen before.
-This is an extremely famous [dataset](https://en.m.wikipedia.org/wiki/Iris_flower_data_set) that was first analyzed by R. A. Fisher in 1936 *The use of multiple measurements in taxonomic problems*.
+This is an extremely famous [dataset](https://en.m.wikipedia.org/wiki/Iris_flower_data_set) that was first analyzed by R. A. Fisher in 1936: *The use of multiple measurements in taxonomic problems*.
+He was attempting to use the petal and sepal measurements to discriminate one species from another.

-\*ggplot2\*\* is part of the tidyverse package so we need to load that first:
+**ggplot2** is part of the tidyverse package so we need to load that first:

 <div class="highlight">